Eleven newborn babies die in Senegal hospital fire

 Opposition MP Mamadou Lamine Diallo criticised the government, tweeting: "More babies burned in a public hospital… This is unacceptable".

+Rights group Amnesty International has urged the government to create an "independent commission of inquiry to determine responsibility and punish the culprits, no matter the level they are at in the state apparatus," country director Seydi Gassama said in a tweet.

-A similar incident occurred in the northern town of Linguère last year, when four newborn babies were killed after a fire broke out at a hospital's maternity ward.
+Amnesty called for all of Senegal's neo-natal wards to be inspected after a similar incident occurred in the northern town of Linguère last year.

+Four newborn babies were killed there after a fire broke out at a hospital's maternity ward.
 At the time, the mayor said there was an electrical fault in the air conditioning unit of the maternity ward.

-The tragedy also follows a national outcry over the death of a woman in labour, Astou Sokhna, who died while reportedly begging for a Caesarean during her 20-hour labour ordeal.
+Wednesday's tragedy also follows a national outcry over the death of a woman in labour, Astou Sokhna, who died while reportedly begging for a Caesarean during her 20-hour labour ordeal.
 Her unborn child also died.